 Mobile devices are everything.

-Chances are, if you’re reading this, you’re doing it on a smartphone or mobile device.
+Chances are, you’re reading this post on a smartphone or mobile device.
 Today, that’s just the way we work.

 Your customers are harder to please.

 If making customers happy is your primary concern, we applaud you.